 Step 4: Make sure the outside of the inner pot is dry, then put it back into the Instant Pot and cover with the lid.
 Press the “yogurt” function and the “adjust.”
 It will give options of 8:00 or 10:00.
 I actually press the minus button to bring mine down to 7:30 so my yogurt is less tangy.
 If you want your Instant Pot yogurt to have more tang, you can ferment for 8 or 10 hours.

-Now we just let it sit for the fermentation time!
+Now we just let the Instant Pot Yogurt sit for the fermentation time!

 When the time is up, I pull the pot out with the lid and put it in the refrigerator for a few hours.
-This helps it thicken a little more.
+This helps the yogurt thicken a little more.

 Step 5: When the Instant pot yogurt is finished, mine looks like this.
 I then strain mine over night to get it super thick.
 I place a colander into a larger bowl, then I put a thin towel in the colander, then the yogurt goes in to strain.
 I cover the top with the excess towel and put it in the refrigerator over night.

 This is the leftover Whey from straining the Instant pot yogurt.
 You can save this to use in other recipes!